andreamad8/ToDCL/README.md

 # Continual Learning for Task-Oriented Dialogue Systems

+This repository includes the dataset and baselines of the paper:

+**Continual Learning for Task-Oriented Dialogue Systems** (Accepted in EMNLP 2021) [[PDF]](https://arxiv.org/abs/2012.15504).

+**Authors**: [Andrea Madotto](https://andreamad8.github.io), [Zhaojiang Lin](https://zlinao.github.io), Zhenpeng Zhou, Seungwhan Moon, Paul Crook, Bing Liu, Zhou Yu, Eunjoon Cho, Zhiguang Wang,Pascale Fung

+## Abstract
-Continual learning for task-oriented dialogue systems can allow us to add new domains and functionalities through time without incurring the high cost of a whole system retraining.
-In this paper, we propose a continual learning benchmark for task-oriented dialogue with 37 domains to be learned continuously in four settings, such as intent recognition, state tracking, natural language generation, and end-to-end.
-Moreover, we implement and compare multiple existing continual learning baselines, and we propose a simple yet effective architectural-based method based on residual adapters.
-Our experiments show that our methods and a simple replay-based strategy archive comparable performance to multi-task learning.
-Finally, we reveal several limitations of continual learning methods in term of parameter usage and memory size.
-The proposed benchmark is released together with several baselines to promote more research in this direction.
+Continual learning in task-oriented dialogue systems allows the system to add new domains and functionalities over time after deployment, without incurring the high cost of retraining the whole system each time.
+In this paper, we propose a first-ever continual learning benchmark for task-oriented dialogue systems with 37 domains to be learned continuously in both modularized and end-to-end learning settings.
+In addition, we implement and compare multiple existing continual learning baselines, and we propose a simple yet effective architectural method based on residual adapters.
+We also suggest that the upper bound performance of continual learning should be equivalent to multitask learning when data from all domain is available at once.
+Our experiments demonstrate that the proposed architectural method and a simple replay-based strategy perform better, by a large margin, compared to other continuous learning techniques, and only slightly worse than the multitask learning upper bound while being 20X faster in learning new domains.
+We also report several trade-offs in terms of parameter usage, memory size and training time, which are important in the design of a task-oriented dialogue system.
+The proposed benchmark is released to promote more research in this direction.

 ## Installation
 The Continual Learning benchmark is created by jointly pre-processing four task-oriented dataset such as [Task-Master (TM19)](https://github.com/google-research-datasets/Taskmaster.git), [Task-Master 2020 (TM20)](https://github.com/google-research-datasets/Taskmaster.git), [Schema Guided Dialogue (SGD)](https://github.com/google-research-datasets/dstc8-schema-guided-dialogue.git) and [MultiWoZ](https://github.com/budzianowski/multiwoz.git).
 To download the dataset, and setup basic package use:
 ```
+pip install -r requirements.txt
 cd data
 bash download.sh
 ```